bbauska/Coursera-Bootstrap/README.md

 **     npm run scss**
 ```

--   You can now do a Git commit with the message \"Sass\".
+-   You can now do a Git commit with the message "Sass".

 ### Conclusions